 Once brands accept that the effects of the pandemic are here to stay, they can start restrategizing their goals, both for within and outside the organization.
 Recrafting product line-ups, repositioning existing products and services, focusing on understanding new consumption patterns will all be impacted by the simple acceptance of the pandemic and its effects.

 Most importantly brands need to accept that marketing themselves is going to change.
 Traditional mediums such as outdoors are going to be questionable for a long time to come.
 Digital-first avenues shall be the future.

-With emerging technologies and platform features, also acceptance of such mediums by consumers will make it challenging and convenient for marketers the world over.
+With emerging technologies and platform features, consumers’ acceptance of such mediums will make it challenging and convenient for marketers the world over.